 Draft Best Practice: Provided that it is in compliance with applicable federal and state technology-based effluent limits, mixing zone requirements, and permit conditions, a point source may obtain credits to achieve water quality based effluent limits (WQBELs) from a nonpoint or point source seller of credits.
 Trading may not be used by point sources to achieve new or revised technology-based effluent guidelines or regulations unless explicitly authorized by state and/or EPA regulations.

 Commentary: There are three types of trades described in US EPA’s 2003 Trading Policy: point-point trades, point-nonpoint trades, and nonpoint-nonpoint trades.
 The focus of this JRA’s research and work is primarily on point-nonpoint trades.
 Each permittee or buyer must meet certain, nonnegotiable conditions pursuant to state and federal law and guidance before they may be eligible to purchase credits.
-Point sources should be in compliance with their current permit and/or any agency-approved schedule for compliance for the pollutant desired for trading.
+EPA’s 2003 Trading Policy recommends that “states and tribes consider the role of compliance history in determining source eligibility to participate in trading.”
+While trading may be a useful tool to consider to help bring a source back into compliance, that would need tobe authorized under a particular enforcement agreement and therefore is not part of the general set of best practices in this discussion.
+The project partners believe that point sources should be in compliance with their current permit and/or any agency-approved schedule for compliance for the pollutant desired for trading.
 Prior to trading, a point source should demonstrate that it is not creating near-field or localized impacts, except as allowed in regulatory mixing zones.
 Acute criteria must be met after the zone of initial dilution, and chronic criteria must be met after the end of the larger regulatory mixing zone.
 Trades must also not lead to degradation of state groundwater quality standards.

 Areas for Additional Investigation: